-All industries, whether it’s for marketing, business, or music, have meetups and conferences for those in the industry to meet, learn, exchange ideas and network amongst themselves.
-For many songwriters, writing, recording and playing music can sometimes be an isolating experience.
-Attending festivals and conferences can give you an opportunity to meet other musicians and music industry professionals to talk about your work and their work.
+All industries — whether it’s marketing, business matters, or music — host conferences for its members to exchange ideas and network.
+For many songwriters, writing, recording, and playing music can sometimes be an isolating experience.
+Attending festivals and conferences can give you an opportunity to meet other musicians and music industry professionals to talk about your work.

 Introduce Yourself and Your Music

 It’s tempting to think that showing up with a song and a smile will be enough to land you a lucrative label deal.
 It could happen, of course, but you need to help the process along a little.

 For one thing, you’ll want to leave them with something memorable, so they’ll be able to contact you later.
 Use one of the many online services that print creative but inexpensive business cards and keep them with you at all times.
 If you meet someone you’d like to stay in touch with, handing out a colorful card with a link to your YouTube channel or Facebook page along with contact information is the professional way to let labels, publishers, and other industry pros know you’re serious.